kb1ooo/JHU_Ragnar_2022/README.md

 9/11
 * It looks like we'll be going with 11 runners.
-Me, Mike W, and Jason will each be taking an extra leg.
+Mike W, Jason, and I will each be taking an extra leg.
     * Runner 1: Ghost (Marc leg 1, Mike W leg 2, Jason + Marc leg 3)
     * Runner 2: Adriana
     * Runner 3: Jason